 Go to a tree lighting ceremony

 Each year, several tree lighting ceremonies take place in late November and early December.
-There is often live music and caroling, and you may even find fire pits and seasonal treats, depending on the location.
+There is live music and caroling, and you may even find fire pits and seasonal treats, depending on the location.

 Shop on the Washington Street Mall